realcatdev/about-me/README.md

-# SPARKLECATDEV.fi
+# sparklecat.dev

-Static personal website for SPARKLECATDEV.fi.
+Static personal website for sparklecat.dev.
 The site is built as plain HTML, CSS, JavaScript, and local image assets, so it can be hosted by any static web host.

 ## Structure